RanvierMUD/ranviermud/docs/extending/areas/quests.md

 ### Questors

 The easiest approach is to make an NPC a quest giver (questor).
-This functionality is not a feature of the core engine itself but rather of the `quest` command in the `core-quests` bundle.
+This functionality is not a feature of the core engine itself but rather of the `quest` command in the `ranvier-quests` bundle.
 If you would like to modify the base functionality of how questors work see that bundle.

-The base functionality of questors also includes updates to the `look` command in `core-commands` which places small progress indicators next to the NPC's name when the player sees the NPC in the room.
+The base functionality of questors also includes updates to the `look` command in `ranvier-commands` which places small progress indicators next to the NPC's name when the player sees the NPC in the room.
 For example:

 ```